 Steve grew up on a dairy farm and between us we have raised horses, dairy goats, chickens, turkeys, emus and show dogs.
 One day Steve noticed someone selling Scottish Highlands, an unusual breed of cattle.
 The more we researched the breed the more we liked them.
 We decided purchasing one or two Highlands was a good idea.
-Well, obviously Highlands are like potato chips, you can't have just one or two, as we now average over fifty head in our Scottish Highland fold.
+Well, obviously Highlands are like potato chips, you can't have just one or two.
+We now average over fifty head in our Scottish Highland fold.

-As I stated our two Highlands grew to a fold of fifty plus and it was time to start marketing this amazingly healthy and tasty beef.
-We are very pleased to announce as of May 2019 our beef will be available at the Oneota Coop in Decorah!
-You can still find us at the Decorah Farmers Market and the Cedar Rapids Downtown Farmers Market.
 Our oldest granddaughter has been involved with the cattle from the start and she helps with the meat sales.
 This young entrepreneur has started her own business, "The Crafty Chick".
-She averages a flock 70 free range hens providing farm fresh eggs to sell.
-Additionally she creates unique craft items and paracord bracelet to have for sale at the Markets.
+She creates jewelry, unique craft items and paracord bracelet to sell at the Markets.

 Decorah, Iowa, United States